Simulate Genomic Variants

 # Running Options

-While there are serveral differences between the submodule command line options, each has available all the common runtime options like other Harpy modules.
+While there are serveral differences between individual workflow options, each has available all the common runtime options like other Harpy modules.
 Each requires and input genome at the end of the command line, and each requires either a --count of variants to randomly simulate, or a --vcf of specific variants to simulate.
 There are also these unifying options among the different variant types:

-INPUT_GENOME file path ‼️ The haploid genome to simulate variants onto
+INPUT_GENOME required The haploid genome to simulate variants onto

---centromeres -c file path GFF3 file of centromeres to avoid
+--centromeres -c GFF3 file of centromeres to avoid

---exclude-chr -e file path Text file of chromosomes to avoid, one per line
+--exclude-chr -e Text file of chromosomes to avoid, one per line

---genes -g file path GFF3 file of genes to avoid simulating over (see snpindel for caveat)
+--genes -g GFF3 file of genes to avoid simulating over (see snpindel for caveat)

---prefix string Naming prefix for output files (default: sim.{module_name})
+--prefix Naming prefix for output files (default: sim.{module_name})

 # snpindel